 In a world ruled by temperamental, petulant gods, Ariadne is a shining beacon of female strength and courage - making this a story that's impossible to forget. - Culturefly

 Due to a lifelong fascination with Ancient Greek mythology, Jennifer Saint read Classical Studies at King's College, London.
 She spent the next thirteen years as an English teacher, sharing a love of literature and creative writing with her students.
-ARIADNE is her first novel and she is working on another retelling of ancient myth for her second.
+ARIADNE is her first novel and ELEKTRA will be her second.